Request Info

 The following items should be submitted through the Florida State Graduate Application portal, available exclusively online at admissions.fsu.edu/gradapp:

-- An up-to-date resume, clearly indicating work experience including dates and positions held, as well as noting full-time or part-time employment
+• An up-to-date resume, clearly indicating work experience including dates and positions held, as well as noting full-time or part-time employment

-- Two (2) letters of recommendation from employers or former college professors that speak specifically to the applicant’s ability to successfully complete the program (submitted by the recommenders in the online application)
+• Two (2) letters of recommendation from employers or former college professors that speak specifically to the applicant’s ability to successfully complete the program (submitted by the recommenders in the online application)

-- Florida Residency Declaration
+• Florida Residency Declaration if applicable

-- Nonrefundable application fee of $30.00 (see University Application or go to fees.fsu.edu)
+• Nonrefundable application fee of $30.00 (see University Application or go to fees.fsu.edu)

 The following items should be sent to the Graduate Admissions Office, 222 S. Copeland St./314 Westcott Building, Florida State University, Tallahassee, FL 32306-1410 or to graduateadmissions@fsu.edu:

-- One (1) official transcript from all colleges and universities attended (FSU transcripts are not necessary for FSU alumni, students)
+• One (1) official transcript from all colleges and universities attended (FSU transcripts are not necessary for FSU alumni, students)

 English Language Proficiency Exam

-International applicants whose native language is not English and who have not completed an undergraduate or graduate degree in an English-speaking country are required to take an English Language Proficiency exam and submit official test results in order to be admitted to Florida State University.
+International applicants whose native language is not English or who have not completed an undergraduate or graduate degree in an English-speaking country are required to take an English Language Proficiency exam and submit official test results in order to be admitted to Florida State University.
 The College of Business accepts all of the following examinations taken within the past two (2) years:

 • International English Language Testing System (Academic IELTS): minimum score of 7